Gary Ballance

-Gary Simon Ballance (born 22 November 1989) is a Zimbabwean former cricketer who represented England from 2013 to 2017 and also represented Zimbabwe internationally in 2023.
+Gary Simon Ballance (born 22 November 1989) is a Zimbabwean and English former cricketer who represented England from 2013 to 2017 and also represented Zimbabwe internationally in 2023.
 He is a left-handed batsman and a leg break bowler, who last played for Yorkshire County Cricket Club.
 He was born in Harare, Zimbabwe.
 He is known for his style of striking deep in the crease.
 He qualified to play for England through residency and getting a British passport.

 He had a promising start to his Test career.
 In his first ten Test matches, he scored 1017 runs in 17 innings at an average of 67.93, putting him behind only Sir Donald Bradman in the list of batsmen with both 1000+ test runs and an average of above 60.
 On 25 April 2015, Ballance became the third fastest England Test cricketer to reach 1,000 runs, a feat which he achieved during the second Test against West Indies.
 However, his test career failed to take off with inconsistent performances.
 His next 13 matches yielded two half-centuries and an aggregate of 481 runs at an average of 19.04, a sharp contrast to his first set of 10 test appearances.

 Ballance first played in the Second XI Championship in 2006, having made five appearances for Zimbabwe in the 2006 Under-19 World Cup, in which the team finished in sixth place.
 In the final match for the team, Ballance scored a half-century, gaining notice from Derbyshire and earned the chance to sign for the team in 2006.
 He played his first limited overs match two weeks later, having performed in the Derbyshire Second XI.

 At the end of the 2007 season, Ballance left Derbyshire to sign academy terms with Yorkshire.
 He made his England debut on 3 September 2013 in an ODI against Ireland.
 In November 2014, he won the ICC Men's Emerging Cricketer of the Year during the 2014 ICC Awards.
 Ballance was named a Cricketer of the Year in the 2015 edition of the Wisden Cricketers' Almanack.

 Following an investigation into racism at Yorkshire County Cricket Club, Ballance released a statement admitting that he was one of the players who had used racial slurs against fellow player Azeem Rafiq.
 Following this announcement, he was suspended from selection by the England and Wales Cricket Board (ECB).

 In 2022 it was confirmed that, having served a period of ineligibility, Ballance was eligible for selection by Zimbabwe, and had agreed a contract to do so from 2022 onwards before retiring in 2023.